-The Zoonotic, Influenza, and Vectorborne Disease Unit (ZIVDU) conducts disease surveillance, investigations, education, and consultations with human and animal health care providers with the goal of preventing and controlling human illness due to zoonotic and vectorborne diseases, influenza, and Creutzfeldt-Jakob disease (CJD).
+The Zoonotic, Influenza, and Vectorborne Disease Unit conducts disease surveillance, investigations, education, and consultations with human and animal health care providers with the goal of preventing and controlling human illness due to zoonotic and vectorborne diseases, influenza, and Creutzfeldt-Jakob disease.

 Zoonotic Diseases are diseases caused by infectious agents that can be transmitted between (or are shared by) animals and humans.